truenas/middleware/docs/userguide/truenas_system.rst

 By default, the system will automatically check for updates and will issue an alert when a new update becomes available.
 To disable this default, uncheck the box "Automatically check for updates".

-This screen also shows which software branch, or train, the system is currently tracking updates for.
-The following trains are available:

-* **ADD ME:**

-To change the train, use the drop-down menu to make a different selection.
-It also lists the URL of the official update server should that information be needed in a network with outbound firewall restrictions.
+This screen also indicates which software branch, or train, the system is currently tracking updates for and lists the URL of the official update server, should that information be needed in a network with outbound firewall restrictions.

 The "Verify Install" button will go through the operating system files in the current installation, looking for any inconsistencies.
 When finished, a pop-up menu will list any files with checksum mismatches or permission errors.

 To see if any updates are available, make sure the desired train is selected and click the "Check Now" button.
 If there are any updates available, they will be listed.
-In the example shown in Figure 5.9b, the numbers which begin with a *#* represent the bug report number from `bugs.freenas.org <http://bugs.freenas.org>`_.
+In the example shown in Figure 5.8b, the numbers which begin with a *#* represent the bug report number from `bugs.freenas.org <http://bugs.freenas.org>`_.
 Numbers which do not begin with a *#* represent a git commit.
 Click the "ChangeLog" hyperlink to open the log of changes in your web browser.
 Click the "ReleaseNotes" hyperlink to open the 9.3 Release Notes in your web browser.

-**Figure 5.9b: Reviewing Updates**
+**Figure 5.8b: Reviewing Updates**

 |update2.png|